cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 Workflows can be controlled by the :ref:`CDAP CLI <cli>` and the :ref:`Lifecycle HTTP RESTful API <http-restful-api-lifecycle>`.
 The :ref:`status of a workflow
-<http-restful-api-lifecycle-start-stop-status>` can be retrieved, and individual workflows
+<http-restful-api-lifecycle-start-stop-status>` can be retrieved, workflows
-:ref:`resumed or suspended <http-restful-api-lifecycle-workflows-suspend-resume>`.
+:ref:`started or stopped <http-restful-api-lifecycle-start-stop-status>`, and individual runs of a workflow :ref:`suspended or resumed

-When a workflow is initially deployed, it is in a *suspended* state; a command needs to be issued to change it to *resumed* before it will begin.
+<http-restful-api-lifecycle-workflows-suspend-resume>`.

 Executing MapReduce or Spark Programs
 -------------------------------------